QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 <div class="row row-cols-md-2"><div>

-A network is a net of devices connected to each other.
-These devices need to communicate securely between each other 🔒.
-This involves many notions, which can be seen on this simplified schema:
+A network is a net of devices connected to each other, such as all the devices connected to your internet box 💻.

+These devices need to communicate <small>(securely!)</small> between each other ✉️.

 ![Random Network](_images/radom_network.png)
 </div><div>

-Some elements that are involved:
+Some elements that are involved, shown in the simplified schema:

 * **IP Address** 🌍: each network device has an IP address.
 This allows us to find **where** a machine is.
 Example: `188.155.18.0`.